xk-huang/med-adas/README.md

-## Code
+## Experiment

 To run the code:
 You need to `AZURE_META_AGENT_MODEL` and `AZURE_AGENT_MODEL` to your deployed model names:
 - AZURE_META_AGENT_MODEL: is used for the meta agent, which writes/refines agents with codes.
 - AZURE_AGENT_MODEL: is used by the written code agents, the agents that evolved by meta agent.
+Use 4o-mini to save cost.

 ```bash
 # To debug both api and agent output